ietf-wg-ppm/draft-ietf-ppm-dap/draft-ietf-ppm-dap.md

 If the leader has not yet obtained an aggregator share from each aggregator, the leader invokes the aggregate share request flow described in {{collect-aggregate}}.
-Otherwise, when all aggregator shares are successfully obtained, the leader responds to subsequent HTTP GET requests to the collect job's URI with HTTP status 200 OK and a body consisting of a `CollectResp`:
+Otherwise, when all aggregator shares are successfully obtained, the leader responds to subsequent HTTP GET requests to the collect job's URI with HTTP status code 200 OK and a body consisting of a `CollectResp`:

 ~~~